National Policy: Completing the National Railway

 When British Columbia joined the Confederation, the Canadian government promised a railway system to connect British Columbia with the east of Canada.
 Macdonald promised the railway to facilitate the transport of goods and services from the west to the east of Canada.

 Settling the West

 Macdonald made a promise to improve the farming industries in the west.
 This action was to highlight the west as the main producer for agriculture production in Canada.

 High tariffs

 John A. Macdonald's national policy became a huge public issue once the Liberal government led by Alexander Mackenzie failed to raise the budget on tariffs in 1876.
 Once Macdonald came back into power in 1878, a higher tariff was introduced in the budget of Canada and business.
-The purpose of high tariffs were solemnly for the expansion of the base of Canadian economy and to project a more confident country for development in Canada.
+The purpose of high tariffs was solemnly for the expansion of the base of Canadian economy and to project a more confident country for development in Canada.
 Tariffs were raised for goods and services on a majority of manufacturing goods that were made outside of Canada.
-The raise of tariffs on foreign manufactured goods was to protect Canadian made products and Canadian manufacturers.
+The rise of tariffs on foreign manufactured goods was to protect Canadian made products and Canadian manufacturers.